 Julie Behrens, Founder + Director

-Julie is an urban planner, advocate and self-styled urban anthropologist.
+Julie is an affordable housing development professional and advocate.
 Her career reflects her life-long passion for exploring new people and places, and learning what makes them tick.
 Her work is driven by a strong sense of social justice and the belief that an Inclusive City is the reflection of a just society in which everyone has an opportunity to participate.
 An avid wanderer, Julie has traveled in 5 continents and most of the 50 states doing everything from teaching English in Korea, to homeless outreach on the streets of Washington, DC, to municipal development in rural Central America.
-Julie brings more than 15 years of domestic and international experience in the field of urban development.
+Julie brings more than 15 years of domestic and international experience in the field of urban planning and housing development.
 Most recently she worked with the American Red Cross in Haiti, developing a participatory needs assessment and rebuilding strategy for a Port-au-Prince neighborhood destroyed by the devastating earthquake of 2010.

 Prior to founding Project Urbanista, Julie worked for six years in the Division of Special Needs Housing at the NYC Dept. of Housing Preservation and Development (HPD) where she developed permanent supportive housing for homeless, disabled, elderly and other vulnerable New Yorkers.
 Julie’s past professional experience includes community organizing, non-profit administration and many less glamorous jobs that paid the bills along the way.

-Julie is an adjunct professor of Urban Planning at Columbia where she teaches courses on urban migration, and community development finance.
+Julie holds part time teaching positions at Columbia University and the New School for Public Engagement where she teaches courses on urban migration, housing and community development finance.
 She served as Peace Corps volunteer in Honduras from 2004-2006 and was a Coro Fellow in the 2008 Immigrant Civic Leadership Program (ICLP).
 She holds an M.S. in Urban Planning from Columbia University in New York and a B.A. in Economics and Political Science from the University of Dayton in Ohio.

 Oscar Garcia, Project Manager